rameshwarnila/Basic_Java/README.md

 # Java
-This repos contains all the basic java and advance java programms.
+This repos contains all the basic Java and Advance Java programms.